Finding a Top Financial Advisor Firm in Connecticut

 Coastal Bridge Advisors

-Coastal Bridge has a minimum annual investment fee of $40,000.
-This means the minimum investment that makes sense is $3.75 million, easily the highest on this list.
-Such a lofty minimum is simply out of reach for many investors, making this firm almost exclusively available to high-net-worth individuals.
-It can manage the financial needs of businesses, trusts, estates, pension and profit-sharing plans and charitable organizations as well.
+Coastal Bridge has a minimum investment of $5 million, easily the highest on this list.
+Such a lofty minimum is simply out of reach for many investors, making this Westport-based financial advisor firm almost exclusively available to high-net-worth individuals, though it actually has a large number of non-high-net-worth individual clients.
+The firm's institutional clients include a small number of insurance companies.

-At Coastal Bridge Advisors, you’ll find two certified financial planners (CFPs), two certified investment management analysts (CIMAs), two chartered retirement planning counselors (CRPCs), one certified divorce financial analyst (CDFA), two chartered retirement planning counselors (CRPC), one chartered financial consultant (ChFC) and one chartered financial analyst (CFA).
+At Coastal Bridge Advisors, you’ll find certifications including certified financial planner (CFP), certified investment management analyst (CIMA), chartered retirement planning counselors (CRPC), chartered retirement planning counselor (CRPC), chartered financial consultant (ChFC) and chartered financial analyst (CFA).
 The firm is an insurance broker, and certain advisors at this fee-based firm sell insurance policies on a commission basis.
 However, the firm is a fiduciary and therefore must always act in your best interest.

 Coastal Bridge Advisors Background